An Ethic of Excellence: Building a Culture of Craftsmanship with Students

 (Heinemann, 2003 - Learn more)

 I first heard about An Ethic of Excellence on the Cooperative Catalyst.
 Since it received high accolades from a reliable source, I immediately purchased my own copy.
-I thought it was a brand new book and was surprised to discover that it had been published in 2003 at the beginning of the NCLB era but before the currently and evermore popular denigration of public education and public school teachers.
+I thought it was a brand new book and was surprised to discover that it had been published in 2003 at the beginning of the NCLB era but before the current and evermore popular denigration of public education and public school teachers.

 Yet, as all good books are wont to do, the ideas Ron Berger puts forth are timeless and timely, which leads me to muse that perhaps this book should be shelved under classics?
 Or, maybe even in a genre I’ve named, iconoclastic professional literature?
 In any case, An Ethic of Excellence: Building a Culture of Craftsmanship with Students did not disappoint.
 This book not only helps teachers focus or refocus, as the case may be, on the importance of school and classroom culture as an essential component for developing an ethic of excellence in and for students and teachers, but it also offers concrete suggestions for doing so.